Saxopwned/godot_gameplay_attributes/README.md

 ## How does it work and why

-This addon works using Godot's custom resources as attributes.
-Each `Attribute` is a custom resource that defines a single attribute that can contained using an `AttributeSet` resource.
-The choice of custom resources is due to Godot's performance on handling many of them, by giving in the same time the possibility to inherit their base class to create custom attributes.
+This addon works
+using Godot's custom resources as attributes.

+Each `Attribute` is a custom resource that defines a single attribute that can be contained by an `AttributeSet` resource.
+The choice of custom resources is due to Godot's performance on handling many of them, by giving at the same time the possibility to inherit their base class to create custom attributes.

-An `Attribute` has a name, an initial value, and optionally it can defined how it derives from other attributes and how other attributes can apply constraints to it.
+An `Attribute` has a name,
+an initial value,
+and optionally it can define
+how it derives from other attributes and how other attributes can apply constraints to it.

+The best way
+to define your attributes is
+to create your own custom resources as scripts that inherit from the `Attribute` base class.
+This way,
+you can define your attribute
+and use it later in your attribute sets.
+Otherwise,
-The best way to define your attributes, is to create your own custom resources as scripts that inherit from `Attribute` base class.
-This way you can define your attribute, and use latter in your attribute sets.
-Otherwise a normal `Attribute` resource can be used if you do not need anything fancy.
+a normal `Attribute` resource can be used if you do not need anything fancy.

 An `AttributeSet` is a set of predefined attributes that can be used to define the attributes of an object in the game, like a character, an enemy, or any other object that has attributes.